 GOVERNMENT'S HEALTH PRIORITIES 5 X HEALTH TARGETS Faster Cancer treatment -90% Improved Immunisation for children-95% Shorter stays in ED-95% Shorter wait times for first specialist assessment-95% Shorter wait times for treatment-95% 5 X PATHOLOGIES Cancer Cardiovascular disease (CVD) Respiratory Disease Diabetes Mental health (see specific targets below) 5 x MODIFIABLE BEHAVIOURS Smoking Alcohol Diet Exercise Social cohesion MENTAL HEALTH AND ADDICTIONS - specific sub- priorities Faster access to specialist MH&AS-80% Faster access to primary MH & AS-80% Shorter MH & Addiction- related stays in ED-95% Increased MH&A workforce development (train 500 MH&A professionals) Strengthened focus on prevention and early intervention - 25% HAUORA MĀORI PRIORITY DOMAIN ALIGNMENT WIT TH IMPB PRIORITIES ADVISORY COMMITTEE (HMAC) PRIORITIES 1.
-Māori are protected from c immunisation rates at 2 years ommunicable diseases across s) Part of existing immunisation priority nsistent quality care during pre rimary care provider in the first Tautoko.
+Māori are protected from communicable diseases across the life course (eg, immunisation rates at 2 years) the life course (eg, Part of existing immunisation priority 2.
+Māmā and pēpi receive consistent quality care during pregnancy and into the early years (eg, enrolment with a primary care provider in the first trimester of pregnancy) Tautoko.
 Māori inequities exist in LMC uptake, birth outcomes and primary care enrolment 3.
-Early y prevention of long-t sensitive hospitalisations for erm illnesses for tamariki and r respiratory disease in 0-5) Tautoko.
+Early y prevention of long-term illnesses for tamariki and rangatahi (eg, ambulatory sensitive hospitalisations for respiratory disease in 0-5) Tautoko.
 This will be part of our review of hospitalisations as well as support for Kahu Taurima 4.
-Rangatahi experience stror mental health and addiction nger mental health and resiliend services) Tautoko.
+Rangatahi experience stronger mental health and resilience (eg, timely access to mental health and addiction services) Tautoko.
 This is on our primary mental health and addictions priority list 5.
-Rangatahi are engaging in h social factors (eg, smoking pr nealthy behaviours and are surrevalence) Tautoko.
-Identified as part of the 'modifiable behaviours mahi with NZPHS nt pathways for cancer are faste ceiving cancer management wit Part of existing government priority for faster cancer treatment.
-We have also identified cancer screening as a major priority especially breast, cervical and bowel screening 7.
-Pakeke are accessing primary and community healthcare early, with positive outcomes and experiences relating to diabetes and cardiovascular disease (eg, people with diabetes regularly receiving any hypoglycemic medication in the relevant year) Primary care enrolment (vs utilisation) and non-enrolment is a key priority for us 8.
+Rangatahi are engaging in healthy behaviours and are surrounded by protective social factors (eg, smoking prevalence) Tautoko.
+Identified as part of the 'modifiable behaviours mahi with NZPHS riority for faster cancer treatment. er screening as a major priority d bowel screening 7.
+Pakeke are accessing primary and community healthcare early, with positive outcomes and experiences relating to diabetes and cardiovascular disease (eg, people with diabetes regularly receiving any hypoglycemic medication in the relevant year) Primary care enrolment (vs u key priority for us tilisation) and non-enrolment is a 8.
 Kaumātua are supported to live well through managing complex co-morbidities (eg, rate of polypharmacy in over 65s) As above 9.
-IMPBs are well supported to deliver on their roles and respond to hapori and whānau wellbeing needs (e.g., resourcing and capability) Tautoko.
-We await notification on what additional support will be provided to add capability once strategic commissioning has been formally conferred.
-A key strategic focus for us is to grow our capability and reduce dependence on the system for us to perform our functions successfully
+IMPBs are well supported to deliver on their roles and respond to hapori and whānau wellbeing needs (e.g., resourcing and capability) n on what additional support will once strategic commissioning A key strategic focus for us is to se dependence on the system for uccessfully